Graduate Jobs in USA with Visa Sponsorship

 Does having a graduate degree improve my chances of visa sponsorship?

 Yes, in two important ways.
-First, a U.S. master's degree or higher qualifies you for the H-1B advanced degree exemption (commonly called the master's cap), which provides an additional lottery selection opportunity before the regular cap.
+First, a U.S. master's degree or higher qualifies you for the H-1B visa advanced degree exemption (commonly called the master's cap), which provides an additional lottery selection opportunity before the regular cap.
 Second, graduate degrees strengthen the specialty occupation argument because employers can more easily demonstrate that the role requires advanced knowledge and specialized training.

 What graduate degrees have the highest visa sponsorship rates?